adaptivekind/lab/README.md

 # Ansible Collection - adaptivekind.lab

-Collection of resources to build my lab environment.
+Collection of resources to build a research lab environment.
 This bootstraps a system with:

 - Caddy for front door routing and SSL certificate generation
 - Pi-hole for DNS resolution and ad blocking